BGDlab/Locutus/README.md

 deployments (whether through Jenkins or otherwise), the possibilities are nearly limitless.

-This might require multiple Jenkins jobs
-(just as the Aperio has been split out into a separate one), but can all still be done from the same Locutus code base.
+This might require multiple Jenkins jobs, but can all still be done from the same Locutus code base.

-NOTE: may still include SOME entry-points and configs for such non-manifest auto processing (e.g., Path Report DeID -> RTF).

 <A NAME="deployment_local"></A>
 ### Local Deployment

-r3m0 TODO: WIP: noting tools such as the deploy scripts and the Conductor?
+FORTHCOMING

 <A NAME="3rd_party"></A>
 ## 3rd Party Module Dependencies (in-house or not)